Johnson & Johnson Innovation - JJDC

 Series A in 2023

-Solenic Medical, Inc. is a medical device company founded in 2019 and based in College Station, Texas.
-It specializes in developing a non-invasive treatment for infected metallic implants using a technology that employs alternating magnetic fields generated by external coils.
-This innovative approach targets biofilm on the surfaces of medical implants, which is a significant complication in surgeries like knee and hip replacements, as well as in trauma-related procedures involving plates and rods.
-The technology has the potential to replace the costly and risky two-step revision surgical procedure currently used to address chronic infections in medical implants, thereby offering a safer and more effective solution for patients.
+Solenic Medical, Inc. is a medical device company that focuses on developing a non-invasive treatment for infected metallic implants.
+Founded in 2019 and based in College Station, Texas, the company employs alternating magnetic fields generated from external coils to eliminate biofilm on the surfaces of these implants.
+This innovative technology aims to address significant complications that arise from surgeries, including knee and hip replacements, as well as in trauma-related implants such as plates and rods.
+Solenic Medical's approach offers the potential to replace the costly and risk-laden two-step revision surgical procedure currently used to manage chronic infections in medical implants.

 Rapport Therapeutics